Seth Lambiase BSc MRes MSc MCIEEM MEECW – Principal Ecologist

 Jim studied a BSc in Outdoor Studies at St Martins College in Ambleside, Cumbria and holds the Level 4 Diploma in Arboriculture.
-He also holds the Lantra Professional Tree Inspection award and a City and Guilds level 2 in AutoCAD.
+He also holds the Lantra Professional Tree Inspection award, a City and Guilds level 2 in AutoCAD and is a qualifying member of CIEEM.
 Through his volunteering and professional work Jim has obtained a Level 1 class licence for bat surveying and can perform aerial bat surveys on trees.

 Jim has a background in nature conservation and over 15 years Arboricultural experience.
 Before working for NWS, he spent 8 years with Natural England working on the nature reserves in North and West Norfolk.
 He has also worked in Ireland with Coillte, the Irish Forestry Board, as an arborist.

 Outside the tree world, Jim divides his time between family outings and combining sea kayaking with enjoying wildlife on the North Norfolk coast.

 Ben graduated from the University of East Anglia in 2015 with a BSc in Ecology and joined the team at NWS in May 2017.
 He has experience in surveying for reptiles, birds, water vole and great crested newt and bats.
 Ben also has experience in managing a range of habitats for conservation such as grassland, woodland and wetland habitats.

 Ben has experience identifying bats through the analysis of their calls and holds a Level 1 class licence for bats.

 Ben’s interests extend beyond terrestrial ecology and he is part of a local SCUBA diving club who regularly dive off the Norfolk coast where he records marine life and marine habitat types on shipwrecks sunk out at sea and in shallower waters closer to the shore.

 Lucy Llewellyn BSc(Hons) MSc – Consultancy Business Officer